chriswells0/freebsd-scripts/README.md

 [portsfetch](portsfetch) can be used to switch to the current quarterly branch for FreeBSD ports and to update your local ports tree after switching.
 See [Using Quarterly Ports on FreeBSD](https://chriswells.io/blog/using-quarterly-ports-on-freebsd) for background information and usage instructions.

+---

+[update-host](update-host) performs a basic update sequence including `freebsd-update` on the host plus a vulnerability audit and upgrade of packages on the host and inside each jail.

 ## Libraries

 Currently, the bulk of this project consists of the scripts in the [lib](lib) directory that provide functions for other scripts to use.
 I've made changes to make those libraries more flexible before sharing them, and I'll release additional scripts over time as I update them to incorporate those changes.